Doesn’t Ezekiel 37 speak of the restoration of Israel before Jesus’ return?

 The book of Ezekiel was written during the days of Judah's captivity in Babylon, starting from the fifth year (Ezekiel 1:2) and going to the twenty-fifth year (Ezekiel 40:1).
 The book of Ezekiel is actually a collection of prophecies made by the prophet Ezekiel.
 Ezekiel 37 is among a set of undated prophecies that most likely were made shortly after the fall of Jerusalem, somewhere around the twelfth year of captivity.
 (See the class notes on Ezekiel 33, "The Responsibilities of a Prophet" for details.)

 Ezekiel 37 is commonly titled the Prophecy of the Valley of Dry Bones.
-The class notes on Ezekiel 37, "The Valley of Dry Bones" deals with the details of this prophecy, including its fulfillment.
+The class notes on Ezekiel 37, "The Valley of Dry Bones," deal with the details of this prophecy, including its fulfillment.
 The valley of dry bones represents Israel's then-current captivity and the apparent hopelessness of their situation.
 "Then He said to me, "Son of man, these bones are the whole house of Israel.
 They indeed say, 'Our bones are dry, our hope is lost, and we ourselves are cut off!'"
 (Ezekiel 37:11).
 Their situation was a fulfillment of earlier prophecy (Isaiah 49:14; Psalm 77:7-9).

 Another prophecy in this same chapter states that both Israel (the ten tribes taken in the Assyrian captivity) and Judah (the remaining tribes taken in the Babylonian captivity) would be restored to the land and would return to being one nation (Ezekiel 37:15-28).
-This too was prophesied earlier (Isaiah 11:11-16; Jeremiah 30:3; 33:7; Zechariah 10:6).
+This, too, was prophesied earlier (Isaiah 11:11-16; Jeremiah 30:3; 33:7; Zechariah 10:6).
 Israel had been divided since the days of King Rehoboam, but God promised that it would end (Isaiah 11:13; Jeremiah 3:18; 50:4; Hosea 1:1).
 This all happened with the Israelites' return from captivity.
 See "Were the Ten Lost Tribes Really Lost?" for more details.

 After this rejoining of Israel, God stated that He would set up a descendant of David over them to be their king.
 This is a reference to Jesus, the Messiah.
 "He will be great, and will be called the Son of the Highest; and the Lord God will give Him the throne of His father David" (Luke 1:32; see also Jeremiah 23:5; 30:9; Micah 5:2,4).
 As prophesied, Jesus brought all the nations of the earth into one kingdom, the church (Ephesians 2:11-22).
 Along with this was the promise of a new covenant (Ezekiel 37:26; Jeremiah 31:31-33; 32:40).
-This too was fulfilled in our New Testament (Hebrews 8:13).
+This, too, was fulfilled in our New Testament (Hebrews 8:13).

-Just as the New Testament shows that the promised kingdom was not physical, but a spiritual one (John 18:36), the promised land is also a prophecy with spiritual fulfillment.
+Just as the New Testament shows that the promised kingdom was not physical but a spiritual one (John 18:36), the promised land is also a prophecy with spiritual fulfillment.
 "For as the new heavens and the new earth Which I will make shall remain before Me," says the LORD, "So shall your descendants and your name remain" (Isaiah 66:22).
 The promised land is heaven, where faithful Christians go to dwell with their Lord and Savior.
 "Nevertheless we, according to His promise, look for new heavens and a new earth in which righteousness dwells" (II Peter 3:13).

 What happens is that the author denies that God kept His promises and instead insists that these promises remain to be fulfilled in the future.
 Unlike the prophets of old who admitted they often did not know what they were speaking about (I Peter 1:10-12), this person insists he knows what God had in mind.
 "For what man knows the things of a man except the spirit of the man which is in him?
 Even so no one knows the things of God except the Spirit of God" (II Corinthians 2:11).